lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * For Equal and LSB, a single value is used, such as for the equal or LSB CDA, the position is set to 0.

 * For match-mapping, several of these values can be contained in a Target Value field.
-In the data model, this is generalized by adding a position, which orders the list of values.
 Position values must start from 0 and be contiguous.

 ~~~~~